nusiloot/Hardened-Anonymized-DNSCrypt-Proxy/README.md

 - #### Why This Project ?
 > There Are Automated DNSCrypt-Proxy Client For Both [Windows](https://github.com/bitbeans/SimpleDnsCrypt) & [Android (Magisk Module)](https://git.nixnet.xyz/quindecim/dnscrypt-proxy-android) <br/>
-> But For Linux, People Find It Hard To Configure DNSCrypt-Proxy Manually.
+> But For Linux [Currently Supported [Arch, Debian, Gentoo], People Find It Hard To Configure DNSCrypt-Proxy Manually.
 But I Wanted To Keep It Simple, So It's Here !

 - #### Differences Between Default DNSCrypt-Proxy Project Config